A brief history of The Georgian Theatre Royal

 Built by actor-manager Samuel Butler in 1788, the Georgian Theatre Royal was managed by Butler along with his circuit of theatres at Beverley, Harrogate, Kendal, Northallerton, Ripon, Ulverston and Whitby.

-From 2002 a second extensive restoration was undertaken and the theatre reopened in September 2003 after this 1.6 million upgrade.
+From 2002 a second extensive restoration was undertaken and the Theatre reopened in September 2003 after this £1.6 million upgrade.
 The Georgian plays an important role as a focus for economic regeneration and renewal in its rural communities.

 The Theatre Royal is a typical eighteenth-century country playhouse, and keeps alive an important period of English theatre architecture.
-No other playhouse can offer such authenticity, and a few other theatres can offer such an intimacy.
-A capacity today of 214 places is arranged in rectangular form: sunken pit, boxes on three sides and a small gallery above.
+No other playhouse can offer such authenticity, and few other theatres can offer such an intimacy.
+A capacity today of 154 seats is arranged in rectangular form: sunken pit, boxes on three sides and a small gallery above.
 The furthest seat is only 10.7m from the stage, whose proscenium width is 4.72m with a depth of 6.4m to the back wall.
 Performers and theatregoers are in the closest proximity in this enchanting 'courtyard' theatre, the proportions of which have been emulated many times worldwide in the late twentieth century.

 The 2003 refurbishments include a new, more authentic decorative colour scheme based on extensive research, reinstatement of stage machinery and simulated candle lustres combined with new stage technologies.